bluffingo/OpenSB/README.md

 ### Can I use NGINX?

 Qobo, openSB's official instance, originally used NGINX until around late-2021.
-Due to Qobo being developed by grkb/Gamerappa/Chaziz on XAMPP, NGINX has not been tested for a while.
+Due to Qobo being developed by grkb/Gamerappa/Chaziz (she goes by many usernames) on XAMPP, NGINX has not been tested for a while.
 If you want to use NGINX for an openSB instance, do so at your own risk.

+### Why do I get 404 errors when I click on thumbnails?

+Assuming you use Apache and have the rewrite module installed, this is because AllowOverride is turned off.
+See the virtual host example above for a quick fix.